 You can view these folders by unhiding the hidden folders from the View panel at the top.
 Upon examining the size of this folder, you will notice that it occupies a significant amount of space within your Windows drive.
 Consequently, several questions arise regarding the presence of this folder.
 Here are some of the answers you may be seeking.

-What is $Windows.~WS and Where/How/When is it Used?
+What is $Windows.~WS, and where/how/when is it used?

-Can this Folder be Deleted?
+Can this folder be deleted?

-2. It will start calculating the files which need to be deleted.
-After it is done, you will see some a list of files which need to be deleted.
-But, you won’t get the system files which you want to remove.
-So, for that purpose, click on the button Clean up system files.
+2. It will start calculating the files that need to be deleted.
+After it is done, you will see a list of files that need to be deleted.
+However, you won’t see the system files that you want to remove.
+For that purpose, click on the ‘Clean up system files‘ button.